Education - Secondary School Teaching (Master of Education)

 - Bachelor’s degree with 2.75 GPA or higher

-- Must include previous coursework in one of these endorsement areas: Art, English, French, history, language arts, mathematics, religious education, science (biology or chemistry), social sciences, or Spanish
+- Must include sufficient previous coursework in one of these endorsement areas: Art, English, French, history, language arts, mathematics, religious education or theology, science (biology or chemistry emphasis), social sciences, or Spanish

 - Official transcripts from all educational institutions attended

 - Personal statement.
 See application for specific requirements